Chateau Aeroport-Mirabel

 Le Château de l'Aéroport is an abandoned resort themed hotel at the Mirabel International Airport in Mirabel, Quebec, Canada.
-It is located next to where the airport's former passenger terminal building once stood, and was connected via a skyway (still left standing after the demolition of the terminal).
-The hotel closed in 2002.
+It is located in the immediate vicinity of the airport's former passenger terminal building, and was connected to it via a skyway.
+It was left standing after the terminal's demolition until it was eventually also demolished in 2024.
+The hotel closed permanently in 2002.